UMAprotocol/UMIPs/UMIPs/badger-price-ids.md

 The bBadger/USD pricing implementation will follow the same method that is laid out in [UMIP-39](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-39.md#usd-bwbtceth-slp-1) for USD-[bwBTC/ETH SLP].
 The one difference will be to not take the inverse of step 8 [bwBTC/ETH SLP]/USD in step 10 and instead round the result of step 9 to 18 decimals to get the [bwBTC/ETH SLP]/USD price.

-## bDigg/USD & USD/bDigg
+## bDiggUSD & USDbDigg

-To get the price of bDigg/USD perform the following steps.
+To get the price of bDiggUSD perform the following steps.

 1. Query the getPricePerFullShare method on contract [0x7e7e112a68d8d2e221e11047a72ffc1065c38e1a](https://etherscan.io/address/0x7e7e112a68d8d2e221e11047a72ffc1065c38e1a).
 This information is on-chain and can be queried in any way that a voter wishes at the price request block.
 2. Gather the price of DIGGUSD by following the directions detailed in [UMIP-61](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-61.md).
-3. Multiply bDigg/Digg by Digg/USD and round to 18 decimals to get the bDigg/USD price.
+3. Multiply bDigg/Digg by Digg/USD and round to 18 decimals to get the bDiggUSD price.
-4. Take the inverse of the unrounded bDigg/USD result (1/(bDigg/USD)) to get the price of USD/bDigg.
+4. Take the inverse of the unrounded bDiggUSD result (1/(bDiggUSD)) to get the price of USDbDigg.
 This price should then be rounded to 18 decimals.

 # Security considerations